 9. Obtain a copy of the police report

 Once the police officers finish the report, they should give you and the other driver copies of the document.
-Make sure to inspect the details of the report for any inconsistencies, such as your name, address, information about your vehicle, and the description of the events itself.
+Make sure to inspect the details of the report for any inconsistencies, such as your name, address, information about your vehicle, and the description of the events themselves.

 If you see anything, take it up with the police officer immediately.
 Having inaccurate information on a police report may make it harder for you to file a damage claim later.